blend-avdili15/se_project_express/README.md

-# WTWR (What to Wear?): Back End
+# WTWR (What to Wear) API

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+## 📌 Overview

+This is the backend for the WTWR (What to Wear) app, a clothing management system where users can add, like, and delete clothing items.
+It is built with Node.js, Express, and MongoDB.

+## 🚀 Features

+- User Management: Create and retrieve users.
+- Clothing Items: Create, retrieve, like, and delete clothing items.
+- Likes System: Users can like and unlike clothing items.
+- Error Handling: Proper validation and error responses for API requests.
+- Temporary Authorization: A middleware sets a test user ID until real authentication is implemented.

 ## Running the Project

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12